 This is worth a pause on any religious ground shaking under your feet.

-There's good reason to pause... the congregation, the assembly of family of Israel included the sojourners from the nations that left Egypt together, they all left believing the God of Israel would save them.
+There's good reason to pause... the congregation, the assembly of Israel included the sojourners from the nations that left Egypt together, they all left believing the God of Israel saved them.

-Bottomline, both natural and wild branches are the one olive tree family of the God.
+Bottomline, both natural and wild branches in faith are the one olive tree family of the God.

 That reality is seen in Zechariah's metaphor image of two lamp stand olive trees described in Zechariah 4:2-14 :